Brass: Properties

 Brass is more malleable than bronze or zinc.
 The relatively low melting point of brass (900 to 940 C, depending on composition) and its flow characteristics make it a relatively easy material to cast.
 By varying the proportions of copper and zinc, the properties of the brass can be changed, allowing hard and soft brasses.
 The density of brass is 8.4 to 8.73 g/cm3.

 Today, almost 90% of all brass alloys are recycled.
 Because brass is not ferromagnetic, ferrous scrap can be separated from it by passing the scrap near a powerful magnet.
 Brass scrap is melted and recast into billets that are extruded into the desired form and size.
-The general softness of brass means that it can often be machined without the use of cutting fluid, though there are exceptions to this.
+The general softness of brass means that it can often be machined without the use of cutting fluid, but with exceptions.

 Aluminium makes brass stronger and more corrosion-resistant.
-Aluminium also causes a highly beneficial hard layer of aluminium oxide (Al_{2}O_{3}) to be formed on the surface that is thin, transparent, and self-healing.
+It also causes a highly beneficial hard layer of aluminium oxide (Al_{2}O_{3}) to be formed on the surface that is thin, transparent, and self-healing.
 Tin has a similar effect and finds its use especially in seawater applications (naval brasses).
 Combinations of iron, aluminium, silicon, and manganese make brass wear- and tear-resistant.
-The addition of as little as 1% iron to a brass alloy will result in an alloy with a noticeable magnetic attraction.
+The addition of as little as 1% iron to a brass alloy results in an alloy with a noticeable magnetic attraction.